microp11/quick/content/training/log.md

 ---
-title: "PEI-go-round with Xeon Kayak Ergometer"
+title: "PEI-go-round on the Xeon Kayak Ergometer"
-date: 2023-01-21
+date: 2024-07-03
 draft: false
 ---

 > This is not the actual trip.
 This is just training mapped on chart to have an idea of what the real thing might be.

+> July 3, 2024, days of building on-water confidence, with [C2TC Sea Kayak Coaching](https://committed2thecore.com/)

 > May 14, 2023, lap2